opencomputeproject/SAI/doc/VoQ/SAI-Proposal-VoQ-Switch.md

 } sai_port_stat_t;
 ```

-### 2.3.9 Fabric Port Reachability Vector
+### 2.3.9 Fabric Port Reachability List

-The port reachability vector attribute returns a vector that has all the remote switch ID reachable through this fabric port.
-The reachability vector attribute
+The port reachability list attribute returns a list, that has all the remote switch ID reachable through this fabric port.
+The reachability list attribute
 can be queried on each fabric port retrieved from the fabric port list switch attribute.

 ```c